zce/velite/docs/guide/quick-start.md

 Velite is **Framework Agnostic**, you can use it output with any framework or library you like.

+From version `0.2.0`, Velite will output the entry file in the format you specified in the config. so you can choose the format you like.

 :::

 For more information about using collections, see [Using Collections](using-collections.md).